AJAX: Frequently asked questions

 Maybe it should!
 You can greatly speed up your application by using hash fragments, because hash fragments are handled by the browser on the client side and do not cause the entire page to refresh.
 Additionally, they will allow you to make history work in your application (the infamous "browser back button").
 Various AJAX frameworks support hash fragments.
 For example, see Really Simple History, jQuery's history plugin, Google Web Toolkit's history mechanism, or ASP.NET AJAX's support for history management.

-If, however, it is not feasible to structure your app to use hash fragments, you can still use the syntax we provide for pages without hash fragments.
-Please refer to step 3 in the step-by-step guide.
+If, however, it is not feasible to structure your app to use hash fragments, you can do the following use a special token in your hash fragments (that is, everything after the

 _escaped_fragment_ syntax for URLs is a temporary URL that should never be seen by the end user.
 In all contexts that the user will see, the pretty URL (with